comit-network/RFCs/RFC-008-ERC20.md

 ### `quantity`

-The `quantity` paramter describes the quantity of token wei the asset represents.
+The `quantity` parameter describes the quantity of token wei the asset represents.
 The `quantity` parameter is mandatory.
 Its value MUST be a `u256` (note that in the JSON encoding a `u256` is encoded as decimal string like `"1000000000000000000"`).